 Take a look at this table to see maximum speeds for different types of roads in California.

 |Other roads (mph)||65||55|

-Ridesharing companies must provide one million dollars in liability coverage from the time a match is accepted (beginning of period two) until the rider exits the vehicle (end of period three).
+There are three time periods rideshare drivers may be categorized in when working, and there are different insurance requirements for each.
+Ridesharing companies must provide $1 million in liability coverage from the time a match is accepted (beginning of period two) until the rider exits the vehicle (end of period three).